brikis98/yevgeniy-brikman-homepage/_posts/2014-07-31-extreme-programming-explained-embrace-change.md

 Silence is the sound of risk piling up.

 He picked a powerful metaphor for his teaching, Scientific Management.
 When picking descriptive names, it helps to pick a name whose opposite is unappealing.
-Who could possibly be for ‚Äúunscientific‚Äù management?
+Who could possibly be for "unscientific" management?

 Having a separate quality department sends the message that quality is exactly as important to engineering as marketing or sales.
 No one in engineering is responsible for quality.